markblre/RSAcodePy/README.md

 # RSAcodePy
 This program allows the encoding and decoding of messages using RSA encryption.
+**Messages are limited to sequences of capital letters.**

+## RSA
+RSA is a public-key cryptosystem that is widely used for secure data transmission.
+For more details, see: https://en.wikipedia.org/wiki/RSA_(cryptosystem)

 ## How to use
 Simply place the files "RSAcode.py" and "mathsTools.py" in the same directory and run "RSAcode.py".

 ## Examples
+**Public key :**
+- E = 257
-Public key : E = 257, N = 1073
+- N = 1073

+**Private key :**
-Private key : D = 353
+- D = 353

 ### Encoding
 <img width="565" alt="encoding" src="https://user-images.githubusercontent.com/46789972/231012114-2142206f-4917-4437-8e82-fd3dbdb84f08.png">